Hatoridev/HTML_e_CSS/README.md

      - Place the directories in the `www` folder.
      - Start the WampServer service.

-4. **If port 8000 is already in use**:
+4. **If you encounter "Address already in use" error**:
-   - Check which process is using the port:
+   - Open Command Prompt and identify the process using the port:
      ```bash
      netstat -ano | findstr :8000
      ```
-   - Kill the process (replace `12345` with the actual PID):
+     **Example Output**:
      ```bash
+     TCP    0.0.0.0:8000             0.0.0.0:0                 LISTENING       12345
+     ```
+   - Find the process ID (PID) and kill the process (replace `12345` with the actual PID):
+     ```bash
      taskkill /PID 12345 /F
      ```
+   - Retry starting the server using XAMPP or WampServer.

 5. **Open the page in your browser**:
    - **For specific files** (e.g., `file.html`):